 Rinse a mug or heatproof cup with boiling water to warm it.

-Add the sugar and a swatch of thin-cut lemon peel.
+Add the sugar and a swath of thin-cut lemon peel.

 Add 1 ounce of boiling water and stir to dissolve the sugar.

 Add the scotch.

 Finish by adding 1 more ounce of boiling water to bring the heat back up.